 - 2 videos by Betsey Beckman including her dancing the Creation story and a guided movement experience for the final week

-Betsey Beckman, MM, is nationally acclaimed as a spirited dancer, storyteller, teacher of SpiritPlay and dancing Spiritual Director.
+Betsey is nationally acclaimed as a spirited dancer, storyteller, teacher of SpiritPlay and dancing Spiritual Director.
+With her extensive repertory of sacred storydances, she is regularly featured as artist/presenter at national conventions as well as local churches.
 She earned her Masters in Ministry degree from Seattle University, her certificate in Movement Therapy from the Institute for Transformational Movement, and is a certified InterPlay leader.
 Betsey’s publications include books, recordings, and The Dancing Word series of DVDs on embodied prayer.
-Visit The Dancing Word to learn more about Betsey.
+Find out more about her work at her website: The Dancing Word.

 The River's Voice is comprised of Trish and Richard Bruxvoort Colligan, an acoustic duo married in music and life.
 Trish is a spiritual director for women, offering love through Spirations Interspiritual Formation.
 Richard is a liturgical theologian currently in the midst of a ten year musical study of the Psalms.
 Together, their musical presence is more than the sum of their parts.
 With over a dozen CDs of original music, they tour throughout the U.S. with reflective, heart-opening songs and stories.
 Visit The River's Voice to learn more about Trish and Richard.